Summer: (Sept-April) Frequent rain and thunderstorms; days and nights are very hot, but cooling off after rain spells.

 Mobile Safaris (5 days)

-Mobile tented adventures are ideal for those seeking the most authentic safari experience and for repeat travelers looking for a deeper understanding.
+Mobile tented adventures are ideal for those seeking the most authentic safari experience and for repeat travelers looking for a deeper understanding of Africa.

 Moremi Wildlife Reserve (2 days)

-One of the great African game-viewing parks, it is also famous for pioneering the walking safaris.
+One of the great African game-viewing parks, Moremi is also famous for pioneering walking safaris.